Dorothy Hyman: Later career

 Hyman's preparations for the 1964 Summer Olympics were derailed by injury, and as a result she could only achieve a bronze medal in the 4 × 100 m relay.
 Despite being only 23 years of age, Hyman retired from the track at the end of 1964.
 In 1965 she wrote an autobiography titled Sprint to Fame.

 Hyman started to coach voluntarily at the Dorothy Hyman Track Club in Cudworth, at a stadium that had been named after her.
 By 1969, Hyman was reconsidering her decision to retire.
 She later said, "I was 24 and I felt I was ready to finish, but five years later I was running faster than I had all my life."
 However she had surrendered her amateur status by writing her autobiography, and so was only able to compete nationally.
-Despite winning some domestic events, she retired from sprinting for good soon after.
+She made a significant comeback at the 1969 WAAA Championships, winning the 200 metres and finishing second behind Chi Cheng in the 100 metres.
+She retired from sprinting for good soon after.
 "I could not run internationally so there did not seem much point in the end."

 In 2011 Hyman was inducted into the England Athletics Hall of Fame.